lukfd/farmerselevator/README.md

 - [ ] creating functions for redundancy in the code

-- [ ] have homepage search bar working
+- [ ] have homepage search bar working (style)

-- [ ] in homepage make a map for searching elevators
+- [ ] in homepage have map populated for searching elevators

 - [ ] finish contact-page: send email to us, blogging for developers

 - [ ] create live chat messages tools

-- [ ] Better css for internal pages
+- [ ] Move to Bootstrap

 - [ ] Fix css for populating results in search bar, offset to the right (index.js)

+- [ ] How do we decide if user can be opening a elevator account?

 Completed:

-- [x] Populate /shop tables and the buy functionality

-- [x] test /delete-account

-- [x] test change password

-- [x] uploading profile pictures

-- [x] Finish Settings (changing row by sending variables)

-- [x] Finish /profile

-- [x] Password hasing

-Future goals:

--

 ### API Description